 Serie has read, performed, and interviewed at various festivals, often over a succession of years, including New Zealand’s Going West, Auckland Writers Festival, Wellington Arts and the NZ Poetry Conference, and the Queensland Poetry Festival in Australia.
 Radio NZ has produced her short stories for broadcast (2010) and TV1 aired her Artsville TVNZ Poem ‘Migration’ filmed by Ian Mune (2006).
 Serie participated in the Phantom Billstickers Project (2017, 2018).
 She was part of the Wordsmith tours around schools and performs at public events and festivals, often with various members of the now disbanded Polynation, a poetry troupe of Oceanic poets of mixed heritage.

-Tapa Talk (Huia, 2007) has been translated into Ukrainian and will be launched by Krok Publishing House, at the International Arsenal Book Festival in Kiev, May 2019.
+Tapa Talk (Huia, 2007) has been translated into Ukrainian and was launched by Krok Publishing House, at the International Arsenal Book Festival in Kiev, May 2019.

 Serie’s latest poetry collection Sleeping with Stones will be published by Anahera Press.
 It explores moving through loss and grief into Te Ao Marama – The World of Light.